stringparser/batch-these/readme.md

 `chunk`
   type: none | default: none

-Chunk to be accumulated in `batch.data`.
+Data to be accumulated.

-`callback`
-  type: function | default: none

 `function` to pass the data when the time comes.
-By default the `data` is an array.

 #### batch.store([callback])

-How to store your chunks given a callback.
+How to store your chunks.
 This is the default

 ```js
 function batchStore(batch, chunk){